uw-dims/tupelo/docs/source/testing.rst

 Bootable Media Test 2
 ----------------------

-*This is in reference to 4.3.3.3.8 in the Dims Test Plan*
+*This is in reference to 4.3.3.3.8 under* :ref:`dimstp:diutconditions`

 **Prerequisites:**